bj3rg/BE_PROJECT_Node_TestAPI/README.md

 # Notes API

 Notes API is a mini project that allows user to create notes.
+It has features like OTP generation for Verification sent through email, uploading images, authentication using jsonwebtoken, and limits user request.

 ## Installation
 Step 1: Clone the repository from you local machine